LA judge to decide whether the Menendez brothers should be freed

-After months of delays, a hearing starts Tuesday to decide whether Erik and Lyle Menendez should get a chance at freedom after serving nearly 30 years in prison for the double murder of their parents.
+LOS ANGELES — (AP) — After months of delays, a hearing started Tuesday to decide whether Erik and Lyle Menendez should get a chance at freedom after serving nearly 30 years in prison for the double murder of their parents.

-A Los Angeles judge will preside over the resentencing hearing that is expected to last two days.
+A Los Angeles judge is presiding over the resentencing hearing that is expected to last two days.
 If he shortens their sentences, the brothers would still need approval from the state’s parole board to get out of prison.
 They could then potentially go free on time served.

 They were sentenced in 1996 to life in prison without the possibility of parole for murdering their father Jose Menendez and mother Kitty Menendez in their Beverly Hills home in 1989.
 The brothers were 18 and 21 at the time of the killings.
 While defense attorneys argued the brothers acted out of self-defense after years of sexual abuse by their father, prosecutors said the brothers killed their parents for a multimillion-dollar inheritance.